-The Network Camera has a buffer to temporarily hold data for a short period of time.
+The Network Camera has a buffer to temporarily hold data up to a certain limit.
 Enter a number to decide how many images to capture before a trigger is activated.
 Up to 7 images can be generated. - Send ☐ post-event images Enter a number to decide how many images to capture after a trigger is activated.
 Up to 7 images can be generated.